-We have mentioned here signs to find out if you are riding in a correct cycling position or not.
+We have mentioned here signs to find out if you are riding in a correct cycling position or wrong cycling position.

-Knee pain is the most common and easiest way to find out if you are not cycling correctly.
+Knee pain is the most common and easiest way to find out if you are riding in the wrong cycling position.
 Knees play a very important role in cycling as most of the body weight is paddled by the strength in your knees; therefore, they are the first body parts that get affected during any injury.

 The correct way to paddle is by tracking your knees in a straight line downwards when you do a stroke.
 By doing this the force transfers from thighs to knees rather than by ligaments in the legs.